Javascript standards

 Use vanilla JavaScript, don't use extensions to the language such as TypeScript

-By adding it as a dev dependency it can be easily used in the terminal, Webstorm, and Visual Studio.
+By adding it as a dev dependency it can be easily used in the terminal and CI pipelines.

 Do not use front end JavaScript frameworks